Xiaohan5349/approw-docs-v1/docs/en/reference/sdk-for-node/README.md

 > See [this document](/reference/error-code.md) for the complete error code.

-- `host`: Approw server address.If you are using the public cloud version, please ignore the parameter.
-If you are using a privatized deployment version, this parameter is required.The format is as follows: https://authing-api.mydomain.com (without / at the end).
+- `host`: {{$localeConfig.brandName}} server address.If you are using the public cloud version, please ignore the parameter.
+If you are using a privatized deployment version, this parameter is required.The format is as follows: https://approw-api.mydomain.com (without / at the end).
 - `preflight`: Precheck of whether the network status enabled or not, the default is false.This parameter is suitable for checking whether the Approw server domain name is blocked on the user's network (some companies' intranets will block third-party websites).
 If the check is successful, it won't send any notification.
 The error handling function will be called if the check fails.
 After performing the pre-check, the SDK initialization speed will slow down.
 Please use it with caution.
 - `cdnPreflight`: Precheck of whether the network status enabled or not, the default is false.
 This parameter is suitable for checking whether the user's network can connect to Qiniu Cloud CDN (it is not accessible in some scenarios such as using proxy).
 If the check is successful, it won't send any notification.
 The error handling function will be called if the check fails.
 After performing the CDN pre-check, the SDK initialization speed will slow down.
 Please use it with caution.

 ### Instrcutions

 `ManagementClient` can be used to manage users, roles, policies, groups, organizations, and user pool configuration.
-In theory, any operation you can do in the [Approw console](https://console.authing.cn/console/userpool) can be done with this SDK.
+In theory, any operation you can do in the [{{$localeConfig.brandName}} console](https://console.approw.com/console/userpool) can be done with this SDK.

 Get a list of user directories: